emmanuelrobles/citibank.test/README.md

 ** The "That shouldn't be that hard to address" is in theory, in practice that could be a pain to implement but those were the solutions i came up with,

+## Improvement

+We can encapsulate some functionality in some services and maka the app more "imperative" also the Either monad implementation is a bit vague but right is error and left is success we could implement some call backs or something else to make it a bit more intuitive,

+also the scheduler is pretty basic, process files, wait a minute, repeat

 ## Config
 A root path to the folder is needed, i left an example on dev app settings